keijiro/AudioPreviewTrack/README.md

 ![screen](https://i.imgur.com/Lrc6068.png)

-**AudioPreviewTrack** is a custom track for Unity Timeline that provides instant audio playback in preview mode.
+**AudioPreviewTrack** is a custom track for Unity Timeline that allows instant audio playback in preview mode.

 How to use
 ----------